zaramando/zaramando/README.md

 My name is Armando Zarate, I'm from Colombia and I'm an Software Engenieer.

-* Currently working for Siigo as a Senior Site Reliability Engenieer.
+* Currently working for Bold.co as a Senior Software Engenieer.